rithikasri26/Number-Plate-Detection/README.md

    - Preprocess the image.
    - Detect the number plate region.
    - Use Tesseract OCR to extract and display the plate number.

----

 ## 🧠 Code Breakdown

 - **preprocess_image(image):** Converts to grayscale, filters noise, and applies edge detection.
 - **find_plate_contour(edged):** Locates the contour of the number plate using polygon approximation.
 - **extract_plate(image, contour):** Masks and crops the number plate region for OCR.

----

-## 📷 Example (Optional)

-> You can add before/after screenshots of the detection output here.

----

 ## 📚 Future Enhancements